Stevens Johnson Syndrome / Toxic Epidermal Necrolysis

 Care of a patient with SJS/TEN requires:

-- Cessation of suspected causative drug(s) – the patient is less likely to die and complications are less if the culprit drug is stopped no later than the day that blisters/erosions appear
+- Cessation of suspected causative drug(s) – the patient is less likely to die and complications are less if the culprit drug is on or before the day that blisters/erosions appear

-- Hospital admission – preferably immediately to an intensive care and/or burns unit as this improves survival, reduces infection and shortens hospital stay
+- Hospital admission – preferably immediately to an intensive care and/or burns unit with specialist nursing care, as this improves survival, reduces infection and shortens hospital stay

 - Nutritional and fluid replacement (crystalloid) by intravenous and nasogastric routes – reviewed and adjusted daily

-- Temperature maintenance – as body temperature regulation is impaired
+- Temperature maintenance – as body temperature regulation is impaired, patient should be in a warm room (30–32C)

 - Pain relief – as pain can be extreme